Psalm 21 – The Joyful King

 · The grace of restraint keeps us back from committing sins that would put us even more out of reach of the Gospel.

-· The grace of salvation comes out to meet us, bringing us the goodness of God and making able to receive the Gospel.
+· The grace of salvation comes out to meet us, bringing us the goodness of God and making us able to receive the Gospel.

 · The grace of ministry prepares us a thousand ways for what God has for us in the future.

 b.
 You set a crown of pure gold upon his head: David wore the crown both of the throne of Israel – God’s special nation – and the crown of victory.
-Its nature of pure gold shows how special the nation and the victory was.
+Its nature of pure gold shows how special the nation and the victory were.

 c.
 He asked life from You, and You gave it to him: David went into battle praying that God would preserve his life, and now he celebrated the answer to that prayer.
 In the life-and-death danger of battle, David was given life and length of days.

 i.
-“While the gift of life… for ever and ever might have implied to an Old Testament reader either a hyperbole… or an allusion to the endless dynasty promised to David in 2 Samuel 7:16, the New Testament has filled in the picture firmly with the figure of the ultimate king, the Messiah, for whom the whole stanza is true without exaggeration.”
+“While the gift of life…for ever and ever might have implied to an Old Testament reader either a hyperbole…or an allusion to the endless dynasty promised to David in 2 Samuel 7:16, the New Testament has filled in the picture firmly with the figure of the ultimate king, the Messiah, for whom the whole stanza is true without exaggeration.”
 (Kidner)

 d.
-His glory is great in Your salvation: David knew that exaltation that came to kings and victors in battle; but here he declared that this glory, this honor, this majesty he enjoyed came from God and not from himself.
+His glory is great in Your salvation: David knew the exaltation that came to kings and victors in battle; but here he declared that this glory, this honor, this majesty he enjoyed came from God and not from himself.

 e.
 You have made him exceedingly glad with Your presence: David proclaimed that he was most blessed forever, but it was the presence of God Himself that was his greatest blessing and gladness.
 David was more thrilled with the presence of God than with the crown of royalty or victory.

 f.
-The king trusts in the LORD, and through the mercy of the Most High he shall not be moved: David declared his trust in the mercy of God, and that it would continue to preserve and bless him in the future.
+The king trusts in the Lord, and through the mercy of the Most High he shall not be moved: David declared his trust in the mercy of God, and that it would continue to preserve and bless him in the future.

 i.
 Each of these things was certainly true of King David, but they are also – or perhaps even more so – true of David’s greater Son, the Messiah, Jesus Christ the Son of David.
 We can apply each line in Psalm 21:3-7 to Jesus, victorious after His great work on the cross.